100 Miles and Runnin': Backstory

-Cube's departure
+Ice Cube's departure and subsequent feud

-In 1989, N.W.A member Dr. Dre, its label Ruthless Records' prime record producer, did all tracks on Ruthless rapper The D.O.C.'s album.
-By May 1991, feeling underpaid, Dre left Ruthless.
-But still in 1989, Ice Cube, a prime rapper and ghostwriter in N.W.A, who had been paid about $32,000 so far, asked group leader Eazy-E for a meeting on money allocation.
+In 1989, Ice Cube, a rapper and songwriter in N.W.A, who had been paid about $32,000 so far, asked group leader Eazy-E for a meeting on money allocation.
 N.W.A's manager Jerry Heller, Eazy's business partner, led the meeting.

-At Cube's concerns, Heller offered N.W.A's five members—Eazy, Dre, Cube, DJ Yella, and MC Ren—a contract nearly unchanged, but a $75,000 signing bonus.
+At Cube's concerns, Heller offered N.W.A's five members—Eazy, Dr. Dre, Cube, DJ Yella, and MC Ren—a contract nearly unchanged, but a $75,000 signing bonus.
 Only Cube refused to sign it.
-By 1990, he had left the group and its label.
-In May 1990, Cube's debut solo album arrived as AmeriKKKa's Most Wanted, which Spin magazine called a "masterpiece" and The Source magazine gave a full five "microphones."
+In January 1990, he left N.W.A.
+In May 1990, Cube's debut solo album arrived as AmeriKKKa's Most Wanted, which Spin magazine called a "masterpiece" and The Source magazine gave a full five "microphones".
 N.W.A's EP, written by Ren and The D.O.C., has two tracks smearing Cube.

-Feud with Cube

 In the EP's title track, alluding to Ice Cube, Dre raps, "It started with five, but yo, one couldn't take it / So now there's four, 'cause the fifth couldn't make it."
-And in "Real Niggaz," soon after Ren raps, "Only reason niggas pick up your record is 'cause they thought it was us," Dre calls Cube both "too much cargo" and the proverbial traitor Benedict Arnold.
+And in "Real Niggaz", soon after Ren raps, "Only reason niggas pick up your record is 'cause they thought it was us", Dre calls Cube both "too much cargo" and the proverbial traitor Benedict Arnold.

 Hosting rap TV show Pump It Up!, Dee Barnes interviewed N.W.A, promoting the EP.
 Later, the show's producers sent Barnes to get Cube's rebuttal.
 Against Barnes's warning, the November 1990 episode splices interview clips to magnify the conflict.
 In January, drunk at a Ruthless party in Hollywood, Dre assaulted Barnes, reputedly in payback.

-Released in May 1991, N.W.A's next album, EFil4zaggin or Niggaz4Life, furthered the feud in two more tracks: "Message to B.A." and, in a few lines, the hit single "Alwayz into Somethin'."
-Cube's second album, Death Certificate, released in October, retorts in "No Vaseline," depicting N.W.A as sellouts screwed by Jerry Heller.
-Cube thus won the battle, ending there.
+Released in May 1991, N.W.A's next album, EFil4zaggin or Niggaz4Life, furthered the feud in two more tracks: "Message to B.A." and, in a few lines, the hit single "Alwayz into Somethin'.
+Cube's second album, Death Certificate, released in October, retorts in "No Vaseline", depicting N.W.A as sellouts screwed by Jerry Heller.
+Cube thus won the battle as N.W.A. never responded to the diss, ending there.

 EP highlights

 The 100 Miles EP previewed N.W.A's evolving sound, spare on Straight Outta Compton, and now more layered, as in the "100 Miles" track.
 This song's idea was from a film among Eazy's favorites, director Walter Hill's 1979 gangster film The Warriors.
-On the other hand, the track "Just Don't Bite It," says AllMusic, "is an alarming porno rap that at the time of its release was as explicit as anything out there, including 2 Live Crew."
+On the other hand, the track "Just Don't Bite It", says AllMusic, "is an alarming porno rap that at the time of its release was as explicit as anything out there, including 2 Live Crew."